 Green sections of lawn

 Does one patch of your grass look like a transplant from a golf course?
-It could be a product of fertilizer runoff or it could be a sewage leak.
-While creating the same result, one is a rotten problem to have.
-Sewage leaking from a shallow sewer line provides wonderful (albeit a bit gross) plant nourishment.
+It could be your excellent fertilizer application, OR a sewage leak.
+Although each creates the same result, one is a dreaded problem to have.
+Waste leaking from a shallow sewer line provides excellent plant nourishment.
 The grass may be greener on your neighbor's side of the fence - but it may be because they have sewer problems.

 Rapid tree or bush growth

-Unusual foliage growth is akin to the greener grass problem mentioned above.
+Unusual foliage growth is similar to the greener grass problem mentioned above.
 Sewage is like anabolic steroids to plant life.
-Tree and bush roots seeking nourishment often infiltrate sewer lines.
+Tree and bush roots seeking nourishment often infiltrate sewer lines, especially in Maryland's Spring and Fall seasons.
 Once inside, they experience rapid growth.
-These roots prevent your sewer line from draining as they continue to grow.
-If left unaddressed, your sewer will begin to backup into your home.
+These roots prevent your sewer line from draining as they grow, and will cause backups into your home if left unaddressed.